LINGUAE CELTICAE

 Volume 15: Eilean Leòdhas: Steòrnabhagh (Isle of Lewis: Stornoway)

-This issue is concerned with the main township in the Outer Hebrides.
-Stornoway and its neighbouring settlements around Laxdale, Newmarket and Sandwick have experienced a dramatic decline in Gaelic-speaking intensity in the past.
+This issue is concerned with the main township in the Outer Hebrides: Stornoway and its neighbouring settlements around Laxdale, Newmarket and Sandwick.
+These locations have experienced a dramatic decline in Gaelic-speaking intensity in the past.
 The comparatively small decrease between 1991 and 2001 can in all probability be attributed to the influx of Gaelic-speakers from other parts of the islands.
-Especially at young age Gaelic is very much a minority issue and almost no Gaelic-speaking children below the age of 3 were recorded in 2001.
-There is much room for improvement regarding the state and status of the language on the doorstep of Comhairle nan Eilean Siar.
+Especially at young age Gaelic was still very much a minority issue in 2001.
+For example, almost no Gaelic-speaking children below the age of 3 were recorded in 2001.
+There is much room for improvement regarding the state and status of the language on the doorstep of Comhairle nan Eilean Siar (Western Isles Council).
+Slight glimmers of hope, however, provided the most recent census results in 2022 and the recent upturn in pupil numbers choosing Gaelic medium education.

-The second edition of this report can be downloaded here (432 KB) in pdf format.
+The third edition of this report can be downloaded here (1.022 KB) in pdf format.

 The fishing harbour of Steòrnabhagh (Stornoway)